mahfuzibnalam/terminology_evaluation/README.md

 The main script is `evaluate_term_wmt.py` that receives the following arguments:

   1. --language - The language code (eg. fr for French) of the target language.
   2. --hypothesis - This is the hypothesis file.
-Example file: `data/en-fr.hyp.txt.truecased.xml`.
+Example file: `data/en-fr.dev.txt.truecased.xml`.
-  3. --source_ref_directory - This is a file with the source references.
-An example file is provided at `data/all.en-fr.en.xml`
+  3. --source - This is a file with the source references.
+An example file is provided at `data/dev.en-fr.en.xml`
-  4. --target_ref_directory - This is a file with the target references.
-An example file is provided at `data/all.en-fr.fr.xml`
+  4. --target_reference - This is a file with the target references.
+An example file is provided at `data/dev.en-fr.fr.xml`
   5. --BLEU [True/False].
 By default True.
 If True shows BLEU score.
   6. --EXACT_MATCH [True/False].
 By default True.
 If True shows Exact Match score.
   7. --MOD_TER [True/False].
 By default True.
 If True shows TERm score.